AMWA-TV/is-14/docs/Data type marshalling.md

 # Datatype marshalling

-The following MS-05-02 datatypes MUST map to the corresponding JSON representations.
+Clients and devices MUST map the following MS-05-02 datatypes to the corresponding JSON representations when sending requests and responses.

 | Datatype type                | JSON representation                      |
 | ---------------------------- | ---------------------------------------- |